kanoacle/express-gallery/contribs.md

-# Made with love by kanoa and colin
+# Made with love by these cool guys
+    -Kanoa
+    -Colin